For anyone who thinks they can get through rides without eating

 While it may seem that leg strength is at the heart of becoming a stronger cyclist, there’s something to be said about the benefits of a strong core.
 Most of the force that allows you to keep pedaling comes from this part of the body.
 The stronger your core is, the more force you can produce and execute through your legs.
 Core strengthening is also especially helpful in going up and down hills.
 Some exercises you can try out include squats, planks, hollow holds, and even kettlebell circuit workouts

-A wrong bike position can amount to subpar rides cut short because of discomfort—and it doesn’t matter how strong you are.
+A wrong bike position can amount to subpar rides cut short because of discomfort—and it doesn’t matter how strong you are

 That it’s never too late to correct your bike position is a testament to just how crucial it is that you get this aspect of the sport right.
-A wrong bike position can amount to subpar rides cut short because of discomfort—and it doesn’t matter how strong you are.
+A wrong bike position can result in subpar rides cut short because of discomfort—and it doesn’t matter how strong you are.
 With that, take note of the key elements of proper bike positioning.
 First, you should be able to reach the tops of your handlebars without over-stretching, with your back at around 45 degrees; your arms should not be completely straight.
 As for seat height, turn to your knees for reference–like your arms, they should have a slight bend in them when they’re at the bottom of the pedal stroke.

-Ride 100 Miles
+Ride 100 miles

 If you haven’t already done this, make it a point to complete a century ride before the year ends.
 Being able to achieve this not only marks a milestone or completing a kind of cycling rite of passage, but it’s also a guaranteed way of significantly improving stamina.
 But approach this goal with a clear strategy—map out your route, plan a hydration scheme, and schedule regular stops.